CBergane/ramenaddic/README.md

 [Back to top ⇧](#ramen-addict)

 ## Deployment
-* This website was developed using [GitPod](https://www.gitpod.io), which was then committed and pushed to GitHub using the GitPod terminal.
+* This website was developed using [VS Studio Code](https://code.visualstudio.com), which was then committed and pushed to GitHub using the GitPod terminal.

-### Githup Pages
+### GitHup Pages

 * I followed these steps to deploy my site on GitHub.
     1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).